-- Professional jobs-many other jobs in the industry involve the operations of machinery, ranging from trucks to forklifts, as well as airplanes, trains, and ships, and even sophisticated robotics equipment, such as that used in the Zara distribution center in Zaragoza, Spain. - Information technology jobs-it may be difficult for those not familiar with the industry to realize how sophisticated are the information technology applications used in supply chain management.
-Naturally, the need to control millions of parts and finished products, moving throughout the globe, in real time, from sub-suppliers, to suppliers, to manufacturers, distributors and retailers; using all modes of transportation plus an array of brokers, custom agents, and port operators; and as well as the associated contracts' provisions and financial settlements requirements; and endless array of multiple government regulations, security requirements, reporting standards and tax regimes; require an immense information technology infrastructure.
+- Part time jobs while some warehouse and distribution center jobs involve sorting, loading and unloading, these jobs are usually filled by part time workers for whom such jobs are a stepping stone to another career.
+Thus, at UPS, who is the third largest employer in the US with over 400,000 employees, many of the part time jobs are filled by students and, consequently, UPS' benefit package includes not only medical and retirement benefits but also tuition assistance. - Professional jobs many other jobs in the industry involve the operations of machinery, ranging from trucks, to forklifts (as well as airplanes, trains, and ships, and even sophisticated robotics equipment, such as the one used in the Zara distribution center in Zaragoza. - Information technology jobs it may be difficult for those not familiar with the industry to realize how sophisticated are the information technology applications used in supply chain management.
+Naturally, the need to control millions of parts and finished products, moving throughout the globe, in real time, from sub-suppliers, to suppliers, to manufacturers, distributors and retailers; using all modes of transportation as well as an array of brokers, custom agents, and port operators; and as well as the associated contracts' provisions and financial settlements requirements; and endless array of multiple government regulations, security requirements, reporting standards and tax regimes; require an immense information technology infrastructure.
 In addition, however, supply chain operations have to be optimized in order to balance customer service and costs, in a very uncertain and volatile demand environment.
 Consequently, companies are spending significant amounts of money on specialized supply chain software applications.
-In fact, at one point, UPS was spending four times as much on information technology annually as it was spending on buying trucks, raising the question whether it is really a trucking company or an information technology company. - Executive jobs-as in every other industry, there are many managerial and executive jobs associated with logistics operations.
+In fact, at one point, UPS was spending four times as much on information technology annually as it was spending on buying trucks, raising the question whether it is really a trucking company or an information technology company. - Executive jobs like in every other industry, there are many managerial and executive jobs associate with logistics operations.

-19.6.2 Advanced Operations and More Jobs
+6.2 Advanced Operations and More Jobs

-Logistics clusters encourage the development of new and advanced logistics offerings.
-These include the provision of consulting, planning, network design and information technology services.
-Naturally, those result in not only more jobs tied to logistics operations but also high paying jobs.
-For example, YCH Global Logistics started as a transportation company in 1955 in Singapore by Yap Chwee Hock.
-In 1977 it changed from passenger to cargo transportation under the lead-ership of Robert Yap, Yap Chwee Hock's son, and became a leading cargo transportation carrier for the Port of Singapore.
-In the early 1980s it added warehouse leasing, warehouse management and freight forwarding services, and later integrated and added services to become a full service 3PL.
+Logistics clusters encourage the development of new and advanced logistics services.
+Such services include the provision of consulting, planning, network design and information technology services.
+Naturally, such services involve not only more jobs tied to logistics operations but also high paying jobs.
+For example, YCH Global Logistics, started as a transportation company in 1955 in Singapore by Yap Chwee Hock.
+In 1977 it changed from passenger to cargo transportation under the leadership of Robert Yap, Yap Chwee Hock's son, and became a leading cargo transportation carrier for the Port of Singapore.
+In the early 1980s it added warehouse leasing, warehouse management and freight forwarding services and later integrated and added services to become a full service 3PL.
 In 1992 it opened YCH "DistriPark," as part of the logistics cluster on the intersection of the Kayang Paya Lebar expressway and the Pan Island Expressway in Singapore.
-In the 1990s the company built a network of distribution centers in logistics clusters around Asia and, at the same time, developed a suite of supply chain management and consumer goods distribution.
-Today the company offers both logistics execution services and supply chain management consulting/solutions services, with offices in 12 Asian countries.
+In the 1990s the company built a network of distribution centers in logistics clusters around Asia and, at the same time, developed a suite of supply chain management software applications focusing on manufacturing logistics, return management and consumer goods distribution.
+Today the company offers both logistics execution services and supply chain management consulting/solutions services with offices in 12 Asian countries.
 The sophistication of the software drove YCH in the 2000s to set its IT function as a standalone subsidiary, Y3 Technologies, developing and supplying IT application to the logistics industry.